Members Capital Advisors Inc. Sells 82 Shares of McDonald’s Co. (NYSE:MCD)

-Members Capital Advisors Inc. lessened its holdings in shares of McDonald’s Co.
-(NYSE:MCD – Free Report) by 7.9% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Members Capital Advisors Inc. lowered its stake in McDonald’s Co.
+(NYSE:MCD – Free Report) by 7.9% in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 954 shares of the fast-food giant’s stock after selling 82 shares during the quarter.
-Members Capital Advisors Inc.’s holdings in McDonald’s were worth $251,000 as of its most recent SEC filing.
+Members Capital Advisors Inc.’s holdings in McDonald’s were worth $251,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Dfpg Investments LLC increased its stake in McDonald’s by 10.9% during the 2nd quarter.
-Dfpg Investments LLC now owns 10,807 shares of the fast-food giant’s stock valued at $3,179,000 after purchasing an additional 1,062 shares in the last quarter.
-Fortitude Advisory Group L.L.C. increased its stake in McDonald’s by 5.9% during the 2nd quarter.
-Fortitude Advisory Group L.L.C. now owns 1,153 shares of the fast-food giant’s stock valued at $344,000 after purchasing an additional 64 shares in the last quarter.
-Register Financial Advisors LLC boosted its holdings in McDonald’s by 46.4% during the 2nd quarter.
-Register Financial Advisors LLC now owns 947 shares of the fast-food giant’s stock worth $282,000 after acquiring an additional 300 shares during the last quarter.
-Northwest Bancshares Inc. boosted its holdings in McDonald’s by 1.8% during the 2nd quarter.
-Northwest Bancshares Inc. now owns 4,056 shares of the fast-food giant’s stock worth $1,210,000 after acquiring an additional 70 shares during the last quarter.
-Finally, Raymond James Financial Services Advisors Inc. boosted its holdings in McDonald’s by 0.5% during the 2nd quarter.
-Raymond James Financial Services Advisors Inc. now owns 454,405 shares of the fast-food giant’s stock worth $135,599,000 after acquiring an additional 2,254 shares during the last quarter.
+Other hedge funds also recently modified their holdings of the company.
+Covestor Ltd increased its stake in McDonald’s by 103.4% during the 1st quarter.
+Covestor Ltd now owns 413 shares of the fast-food giant’s stock valued at $102,000 after purchasing an additional 210 shares in the last quarter.
+NewEdge Advisors LLC boosted its holdings in McDonald’s by 7.7% during the 1st quarter.
+NewEdge Advisors LLC now owns 69,824 shares of the fast-food giant’s stock worth $17,266,000 after acquiring an additional 5,007 shares during the last quarter.
+Mackenzie Financial Corp boosted its holdings in McDonald’s by 4.8% during the 1st quarter.
+Mackenzie Financial Corp now owns 516,408 shares of the fast-food giant’s stock worth $127,697,000 after acquiring an additional 23,643 shares during the last quarter.
+Stevens Capital Management LP purchased a new position in McDonald’s during the 1st quarter worth $1,108,000.
+Finally, Equitable Holdings Inc. boosted its holdings in McDonald’s by 59.7% during the 1st quarter.
+Equitable Holdings Inc. now owns 9,338 shares of the fast-food giant’s stock worth $2,309,000 after acquiring an additional 3,490 shares during the last quarter.
 Institutional investors own 67.60% of the company’s stock.

+In other McDonald’s news, insider Joseph M. Erlinger sold 4,487 shares of the company’s stock in a transaction that occurred on Monday, October 23rd.
+The stock was sold at an average price of $256.61, for a total value of $1,151,409.07.
+Following the completion of the sale, the insider now owns 9,534 shares of the company’s stock, valued at $2,446,519.74.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In other news, insider Joseph M. Erlinger sold 4,583 shares of the stock in a transaction that occurred on Friday, December 22nd.
+The stock was sold at an average price of $290.70, for a total transaction of $1,332,278.10.
+Following the completion of the sale, the insider now owns 8,187 shares of the company’s stock, valued at $2,379,960.90.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, insider Joseph M. Erlinger sold 4,487 shares of the stock in a transaction that occurred on Monday, October 23rd.
+The shares were sold at an average price of $256.61, for a total value of $1,151,409.07.
+Following the sale, the insider now directly owns 9,534 shares of the company’s stock, valued at approximately $2,446,519.74.
+The disclosure for this sale can be found here.
+Insiders sold a total of 13,557 shares of company stock valued at $3,745,656 over the last quarter.
+0.27% of the stock is owned by corporate insiders.

 Wall Street Analyst Weigh In

-McDonald’s (NYSE:MCD – Get Free Report) last posted its quarterly earnings data on Monday, October 30th.
-The fast-food giant reported $3.19 earnings per share for the quarter, topping the consensus estimate of $3.00 by $0.19.
-The company had revenue of $6.69 billion for the quarter, compared to analysts’ expectations of $6.56 billion.
-McDonald’s had a net margin of 33.31% and a negative return on equity of 157.19%.
-McDonald’s’s revenue for the quarter was up 14.0% compared to the same quarter last year.
-During the same period in the prior year, the business earned $2.68 earnings per share.
-As a group, sell-side analysts forecast that McDonald’s Co. will post 11.75 EPS for the current fiscal year.
+McDonald’s (NYSE:MCD – Get Free Report) last issued its earnings results on Monday, October 30th.
+The fast-food giant reported $3.19 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.00 by $0.19.
+The business had revenue of $6.69 billion during the quarter, compared to analyst estimates of $6.56 billion.
+McDonald’s had a negative return on equity of 157.19% and a net margin of 33.31%.
+McDonald’s’s revenue for the quarter was up 14.0% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $2.68 earnings per share.
+On average, equities analysts anticipate that McDonald’s Co. will post 11.75 earnings per share for the current year.

 McDonald’s Profile